nuprl/MultiPL-T/README.md

 discussed in the paper.
 We have also include checkpoints at each epoch for *most* fine-tuning runs, even in cases where we only report the maximal performance.
-There are some exceptions: a single checkpoint for the larger models, such as Code Llama 70b, take 100s of gigabytes of disk space.
+There are some exceptions: a single checkpoint for the larger models, such as Code Llama 70b, can take 100s of GBs of disk space.
 We were not able to save all of these checkpoints with the storage that we had available.